NathanRael/React_components/README.md

 ```

 > [!NOTE]
-> Those styles can be applied in almost all of the other components
+> These styles can be applied in almost all  other components.
 > if you want to `customise or add a new style`, edit the file in the `src/styles/globals.componentName.js`